 Drug addictions among parents can have devastating consequences for Virginia children.
 Grandparents across the state are finding themselves back in the parenting role, a situation that can be extremely challenging but often represents the best possible solution for the children involved.

 One of the serious consequences of the opioid crisis sweeping the nation is the effect of addiction on children.
-In many cases, grandparents are stepping in to provide a stable home for young children whose parent are struggling with addiction, PBS reports.
+In many cases, grandparents are stepping in to provide a stable home for young children whose parents are struggling with addiction, PBS reports.
 Indeed, as of 2015, approximately 2.9 million children were being raised by their grandparents.

 When states must step in to protect youths affected by the opioid crisis, the goal is to limit the tremendous negative effects that can occur when a child is removed from his or her family.
 In many cases, states may turn to grandparents and other relatives who are close to the child for help with adoption and foster care.